Data group event handler

 • Before deleting a data record

-• When resubmitting a data record via a timer
+• when resubmitting a data record by timer

 Actions and conditions can be linked to the data group event handler.

-The data group event handler can be found in processes in the "Elements" area.
-It belongs to the "Event handler" category.
-From there, it can be dragged & dropped to the desired location on the workspace and then configured.
-General information about creating process items can be found here.
+You can find the data group event handler in processes in the "Elements" area.
+He belongs to the "event handler" category.
+From there, it can be dragged and dropped to the desired location on the workspace and then configured.
+General information on creating process elements can be found here.

 General